yuribreion1/second-brain/docs/technology/github/ghf.md

   - The tools used are GitHub Actions, the code scanning API, and the CodeQL CLI
 - What is the difference between scheduled versus triggered events in code scanning?
   - Scheduled events run based on a specified schedule and triggered events run on code events such a push
+- What is GitHub Copilot?
+  - GitHub Copilot is an AI pair programmer that you can use to get code suggestions
+- What are the supported IDE extensions for GitHub Copilot?
+  - VS Code, Visual Studio, Neovim, and JetBrains
+- What is the difference between GitHub Copilot Business and GitHub Copilot Enterprise?
+  - GitHub Copilot Enterprise has an extra layer of personalization.
+Organizations use their own codebase to train GitHub Copilot.

 ## Commands tested on the sandbox